pranigopu/mathematics/linearAlgebra/README.md

         - `M.SoE~LT`: SoE as finding the preimage of a vector w.r.t. a LT<br> _Looking for the vector(s) that is mapped by the LT to the given vector_
         - Zero determinant & possible solutions given coefficient <br> _Connect with LT_
         - Specifying zero determinant cases using _rank_ <br> _Connect with LT_
+        - Obtaining the solution of a SoE using the inverse of the coefficient matrix

 Generalising linear transformation topics...